 Contains wheat and soy.
 May contain traces of milk and egg.

 With sweeteners.
 Do not exceed the Recommended Daily Portion.
+Not to be used by pregnant women or children, or for longer periods without consulting a healthcare professional.
 This product should not replace a varied and balanced diet and a healthy lifestyle.
 Suitable for vegetarians.
 Keep out of reach of children.
 Keep tightly sealed in the original packaging in a cool, dry place and away from direct sunlight.

 If you are a vegetarian, vegan, or if you simply avoid including meat in your diet, there is a question you are probably bombarded with all the time: “Where do you get your protein?”
 MyVegies developed 100% Vegetable Protein to become the supplement that will cover all your protein needs.
 Whether you are an athlete with specific protein requirements, follow a vegetarian or vegan diet, or simply want to cut back on animal products, 100% Vegetable Protein is the healthy, delicious and complete protein supplement you need.